-Under the terms of the loss share termination agreement, the FDIC made a net payment of \$2.4 million to the bank as consideration for early termination.
+Under the terms of the loss share termination agreement, the FDIC made a net payment of \$2.4 million to Simmons Bank as consideration for early termination.
 The early termination was recorded in the Company's financial statements by removing the FDIC indemnification asset, receivable from FDIC, the FDIC true-up provision and recording a one-time, pre-tax charge of \$7.5 million.

-The following table presents a summary of the changes in the FDIC true-up provision for years ended December 31, 2015 and 2014, which was included in other assets on the balance sheet.
-Due to the termination of the FDIC agreements in September 2015 there was no amortization expense recorded for the year ended December 31, 2016.
+The following table presents a summary of the changes in the FDIC true-up provision for the year ended December 31, 2015 which were included in other assets on the balance sheet.
+Due to the termination of the FDIC agreements in September 2015 there was no amortization expense recorded for the years ended December 31, 2017 and 2016.